 Eliminate Common Causes of Pressure Drop

 Pressure drop is the difference between the pressure produced by the air compressor and the pressure delivered to the machine at the end of the run.
 Ideally, there will be no more than a 3-5 PSI difference between pressure produced and pressure delivered.
+These energy-saving tips will help you find common causes of pressure drop in your compressed air systems.

 Aire Tip: You may be able to get compressed air leaks fixed for free through the Fix-it-Now Leak Repair program.

-Other problems include undersized piping and poorly designed piping systems.
 Many facilities have older piping systems that were originally designed for smaller compressors or fewer machine drops.
 Undersized piping can result in a 10 PSI drop between the compressor and point-of-use.
 Other problems arise when an aging system has been added onto and rerouted multiple times over many years.
 This can result in a maze of piping with multiple dead ends, very long runs, and other efficiency problems.
-You may not have to replace your entire piping system to see results.
-Often, replacing a single section with a new loop to eliminate dead ends can make a big difference.
-Learn how Artistic Finishes fixed a pressure drop problem.

-Aire Tip: Look to the “dirty 30” when diagnosing pressure drop problems: the last 30 feet of pipes, hoses, and connectors leading to the machine.
+Aire Tip: Look to the “dirty 30” when diagnosing pressure drop problems: the last 30 feet of pipes, hoses and connectors leading to the machine.

-Dirty, Undersized, or Marginally Sized Filtration
+Dirty, Undersized or Marginally Sized Filtration

 Filtration issues are another common culprit for pressure drop.
 A dirty line filter can cause a 6 PSI drop all by itself.
-A clean filter typically results in a pressure drop of 2 PSI or less.
-That extra 4 PSI could be costing you thousands of dollars a year while replacing the filter will cost less than $500.
+A clean filter typically results in pressure drop of 2 PSI or less.
+That extra 4 PSI could be costing you thousands of dollars a year, while replacing the filter will cost less than $500.

 Excessive Use of Quick Couplings